-I love the flavor of these mushrooms.
+I love the flavor of these fermented mushrooms.
 They will be excellent on my scrambled eggs in the morning.
 They will also be delicious with the green beans I am making later this week.
 Ah! don't forget the salads!
 Mmmmmm.
-If you are a mushroom fan, go ahead and make up a batch of these.
+If you are a mushroom fan, go ahead and make up a batch of fermented mushrooms.
 You won't regret it!

-Place all of the ingredients into a quart sized mason jar.
+- Place all of the ingredients into a quart sized mason jar.
 I really smashed the mushrooms and other goodies down into the jar to get as many in there as I could.
-Then, add filtered water to cover, leaving an inch of head space at the top.
-Weigh down your mushrooms because they like to float!
-Set on your counter for 3 to 5 days.
-Then move to your refrigerator.